brianamarie/ruby-development-with-docker-course/responses/01_pull_body.md

 ruby-development-with-docker-course octocat$  docker run --rm ruby:alpine ruby --version ruby 3.0.0p0 (2020-12-25 revision 95aff21468) [x86_64-linux-musl]
 ```

+This command:
+1. downloaded the `ruby:alpine` image from Docker Hub
+2. ran the command `ruby --version` in that container, outputting the version
+3. exited and removed the container

+_NOTE: a `container` is a running **instance** of the `image` - so after this command, the `ruby:alpine` image still exists on your machine_

 The nice thing about this image is that it also includes `gem` and `bundle` - commandline tools for Ruby that help you manage libraries (gems)!